 Would you like to know more about Project Management?

-A pre-requisite for this course is that you have taken the Introduction to Design Control for Medical Devices online course.
+We recommend that you take the Introduction to Design Control for Medical Devices online course prior to taking this course.